HOME / ARCHITECTURE

 The Puhuri services deal with personal data and have been analysed from the perspective of GDPR compliance.
 Required contracts have to be signed prior to access to the production environment of Puhuri Core.

-On service provider side, Puhuri supports different integrations:
+On the service provider side, Puhuri supports different integrations: